titojones117/DSA-Python/README.md

 * Get ready for coding interviews.
 * Finally have fun with DSA :D

-Feel more than welcome to critque my solutions and add your own! :D
+Feel more than welcome to critque my solutions and even add your own! :D